Email Etiquette: How to write a professional email

 Gender pronoun tips: When sending a formal email, it’s best to use “Mr.” “Ms.” or “Mrs.” along with the recipients last name – but that is only if you know their preferred gender pronouns.
 If you don’t know the recipient’s gender pronoun, we recommend using their full name instead, for example: Dear Jess Smith.

-4. Writing the body of the email: The body of your email is where you share the full message and mention the purpose of the email.
+The body of your email is where you share the full message and mention the purpose of the email.
 The email body should be short, concise and to the point.
 Once you’ve written the body of the email, you should add a closing line directly after it.
 Adding a closing line ties the email together and signals the ending of your message.
 The closing line must show thanks, and also have a call-to-action (CTA).
 The CTA should show the recipient that the sender is expecting a response with details or an action.

-Additional tips for writing the body:
+Additional tips for writing the body

 Avoid unwanted jargon: Just because you need to write a professional email, it doesn’t mean you need to try sound smart and use unwanted jargon.